 This is a really nice benefit if you’re streaming.
 Therefore, Twitch Prime, which you can get free with Amazon Prime has a few valuable perks that are worthwhile, you can connect up to four twitch accounts with one Amazon Prime account, which means you can hook up your friends and family up if you want to.

 On the Twitch Channel Subscription, you have to manually do that every month.
-Also, you can’t set it up automatic, which is a bit of a downer.
+Also, you can’t set it up automatically, which is a bit of a downer.

 Unfortunately, Twitch Prime no longer includes site wide ad free viewing, which is why this is so confusing.

-This is a distinct and separate service from Twitch Prime and if you want the ad free viewing site wide on Twitch, although it says there’s limited exceptions, you will get mostly ad free viewing with Twitch Turbo and it’s $8.99 a month.
+This is a distinct and separate service from Twitch Prime and if you want the ad free viewing site wide on Twitch, although it says there are limited exceptions, you will get mostly ad free viewing with Twitch Turbo and it’s $8.99 a month.

-You also get a chat badge and more amounts and more username colors and extended broadcast storage which definitely has a significant overlap with Prime.
+You also get a chat badge with more amounts, more username colors and extended broadcast storage, which definitely has a significant overlap with Prime.

-Note that you do not get a free subscription that you can use with Twitch Turbo, you get just these benefits here.
+Note that you do not have a free subscription that you can use with Twitch Turbo, you just have these benefits here.

-Therefore you’ve got the difference on these Twitch Turbo gives you the ad-free viewing, Twitch Prime gives you the channel subscription and some additional rewards here and both gives you extended broadcast towards, both give you more mode.
-Both give you a chat badge you can use and both got some different colors you can set.
+So you’ve got the difference in these Twitch Turbo gives you the ad-free viewing, Twitch Prime gives you the channel subscription and some additional rewards here and both give you extended broadcast towards, both give you more mode.
+Both give you a chat badge you can use and both get some different colors you can set.

 I appreciate you reading this post, I looked and couldn’t believe there was not one video to explain all this and make it clear in a short amount of time, which is why I went and filmed one here.

-If you’ve got any comments or feedback things that I should know I trust you to leave that in the video description.
+If you’ve got any comments or feedback on things that I should know, I trust you to leave that in the video description.

 I love you!
 You’re awesome!
-And I’ll see you in the next one.
+I’ll see you in the next one.